 5. May Reduce Blood Clotting

-Also the brine after you have eaten all the pickles can be used in many creative ways.
-For one - you can drink it, just the way it is but you can use it as a starter liquid in fermenting vegetables.
-You can use it in salads or soups or you can come up with another creative idea how to utilize it.
-So don't throw it out.
+You can drink it, just the way it is, but you can use it as a starter liquid for fermenting vegetables.
+You can use it in salads, or soups, or you can come up with another creative idea how to utilize it.

-Ingredients: Pickling Cucumbers, Filtered & Revitalized Water, Grey Atlantic Salt, Dill, Garlic
+Ingredients: Pickling Cucumbers, Filtered and Revitalized Water, Grey Atlantic Salt, Dill and Garlic

 To purchase / zum Kaufen klicke bitte hier